 Even though the bricks were essentially free, the rest of the yard was not.
 Haha, it was the most expensive project that we have undertaken, but I am so, so, so happy with the transformation.
 We’ve been spending every evening outside.
 It’s wonderful.

 I can’t stress enough that some jobs require a professional.
 If Joey and I had tried designing our backyard without the help of Sarah, it would have been a disaster.
 She knew what plants would work in what areas and had a great eye for design.
-And hiring out the installation of everything was the right choice as well, because it would have taken us ages to complete it on our own.
+And hiring out the installation to Clearwater Gardens, was the right choice as well, because it would have taken us ages to complete it on our own.

 Sources: Tables (there are two): Ikea Falhomen Table; Dining Chairs: Target Project 62 Windsor Stacking Chair; Chair Cushions: Target Room Essentials; Patio Set: All Modern Morley 4 Piece Sofa Set With Cushions; Corten Steel Planters: Veradek Corton Steel Planters; Black Planters (with Bamboo): Lywnood Pottery Outlet